zhuyingda/anvm/README.md

 ## usage

-To install a specific version nodejs:
+To install a specific version nodejs, you can type this:

 ```
 anvm i